geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 SIP free Mac OS stuff?

 ##### **Geohot** [[00:25:07](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1507)]
-No. Um, yeah, I can look into that, but...
+No. Um, yeah, I can look into that, but..

 ##### **Geohot** [[00:25:13](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1513)]
 I'm look, I'm mad at Apple for doing this too, but like you see how many,